African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Jack's Camp was originally established in the 1960s by the late Jack Bousfield, who lived there for many years preceding his unfortunate death in an aircraft accident.
 The camp has been completely refurbished in a traditional East African 1940s safari style.
 Authentic, but comfortable and stylish, including many thoughtful and unique details….
 Roomy, classically styled tents with private bucket showers and flush loos are set into a palm grove creating an oasis of civilization in what can be the harshest of stark environments.

 A visit to the area is essential for anyone interested in evolution and the origins and explanation of the Okavango Delta and Botswana’s big picture.
 It is also a complete desert experience focusing on species unique to the area such as Gemsbok, Brown Hyena and Springbok, as well as the geology, archaeology and anthropology of the Kalahari and Makgadikgadi.
-Jack's and San Camp are the only places where guests are practically guaranteed to see the rare and elusive Brown Hyena in the whole of Africa.
+Jack's are the only places where guests are practically guaranteed to see the rare and elusive Brown Hyena in the whole of Africa.

-Accommodation For images of Jack's & San Camps, click Jack's Images
+Accommodation For images of Jack's & San Camps, click Jack's Images For Layout map of Jack's Camp, click Jack's Map

 The wet season is generally from late November through March and into April.
 Activities during the wet season include game drives in open 4x4 vehicles custom designed for the terrain to experience the enormous herds of the annual Zebra and Wildebeest migration.
 Bird walks to observe migratory waterfowl (flamingos, storks, Wattled crane, ducks, terns, etc.) and their breeding and feeding sites are another option.
 Depending on the amount of recent rainfall, guests will have usage of 4WD quad bikes and vehicles on the salt pans, an exhilarating way to see the area.